Gorenstein defect categories of triangular matrix algebras: Introduction

-Let $\Lambda=\left( \right)$ with bimodule $_AM_B$.
-X-W. Chen proved that if $A,B$ are Gorenstein, then the upper triangular matrix algebra $\Lambda=\left( \right)$ is Gorenstein if and only if $_AM$ and $M_B$ are finitely generated, $\pd _A M<\infty$ and $\pd M_B<\infty$ \cite[Theorem 3.3]{Chen1}.
-Furthermore, the upper triangular matrix rings play very well to recollement.
+In this paper, we mainly consider the Gorenstein defect category of a triangular matrix algebra by using the technique of recollement.
 A recollement of triangulated categories is a diagram of triangulated categories and functors satisfying various conditions, which describes the middle term as being ``glued together" from a triangulated subcategory and another one.
 The recollement setup was first introduced by A. Beilinson, J. Bernstein and P. Deligne in \cite{BBD}, which plays an important role in algebraic geometry and representation theory, see for instance \cite{MV, CPS1, CPS2, J, Ko, Zhang2}.
+Another interesting structure is the left recollement, which is a part of recollement involving only the functors $i^*,i_*,j_!,j^*$, see e.g. \cite{Zhang2}.

-We know that $D^b(\Lambda)$ admits a recollement relative to $D^b(A)$ and $D^b(B)$ if $\pd M_B<\infty$ \cite{CPS2}.
-P. Zhang proved that if $A$, $B$ are Gorenstein algebras and $_AM$, $M_B$ are projective, then $\underline{\Gp}\Lambda$ admits a recollement relative to $\underline{\Gp}A$ and $\underline{\Gp}B$.
-The author together with P. Liu generalized this, proved that $D_{sg}(\Lambda)$ admits a recollement relative to $D_{sg}(A)$ and $D_{sg}(B)$ if $\pd_A M<\infty$ and $\pd M_B<\infty$ for any Artin rings $A$ and $B$ \cite{LL}.
-In \cite{LL}, the machinery of localization to the three categories in a recollement is introduced, and we also find conditions for the quotient categories to form a new recollement.
+It is well known that for a triangular matrix algebra $\Lambda=\left( \right)$, $D^b(\Lambda)$ admits a recollement relative to $D^b(A)$ and $D^b(B)$ if $\pd M_B<\infty$, see e.g. \cite{CL}.
+P. Zhang proved that if $\Lambda$ is Gorenstein and $_AM$ is projective, then $\underline{\Gp}\Lambda$ admits a recollement relative to $\underline{\Gp}A$ and $\underline{\Gp}B$.
+The author together with P. Liu \cite{LL} generalized this to consider the singularity categories, proved that $D_{sg}(\Lambda)$ admits a recollement relative to $D_{sg}(A)$ and $D_{sg}(B)$ if $\pd_A M<\infty$ and $\pd M_B<\infty$ for any Artin rings $A$ and $B$.
+In \cite{LL}, the machinery of localization to the three categories in a recollement is introduced, and some sufficient conditions for the quotient categories to form a new recollement are found.
 We refer the reader to \cite{Kra} for localization theory of triangulated categories.